Homebrew (package manager): History

+As of February 2021, Homebrew is maintained by a team of 34 people.
 On April 12, 2021, Homebrew version 3.1.0 was released completing their migration of bottles (binary packages) to GitHub Packages before the May 1, 2021 shutdown of Bintray as previously announced by JFrog.
 On February 16, 2023, Homebrew version 4.0.0 was released which defaults to fetching Homebrew-maintained formulae from hosted JSON files rather than local Git-cloned taps.

 Implementation

 Homebrew is written in the Ruby programming language and targets the version of Ruby that comes installed with the macOS operating system.
 By default, it is installed into /usr/local on Intel-based machines and /opt/homebrew on Apple silicon.
 The installation consists of a Git repository that enables users to update Homebrew by pulling an updated repository from GitHub.
 The package manager builds software from source using "formulae", Ruby scripts constructed with the Homebrew domain-specific language (DSL) for managing dependencies, downloading source files, and configuring and compiling software.
 Binary packages called "bottles" provide pre-built formulae with default options.

 Homebrew does not honor the default privileges of /usr/local; directory ownership is changed from root with group permissions for the wheel group to the installing user and the "admin" group.
 Specifically, the mode changes from drwxr-xr-x root wheel to drwxrwxr-x myuser admin.
 All files, not just the directories, have their ownership changed by the installer.
 This is considered by some as a major security flaw.